opendp/smartnoise-core-python/scripts/README.md

     rm -rf /tmp/opendp
     rm -rf opendp_whitenoise_core*
     ```
-1. Upload the wheel to PyPi!
+1. Upload the wheel to PyPI!
     ```
     # You will be prompted for your credentials (unless they're set by env. variables, etc)
     #